Take Off (2017 film): Music

 The music is composed by Gopi Sundar and Shaan Rahman.

 The background score is composed by Gopi Sundar.

 Box office

 Take Off was released on 24 March 2017.
 Satyam Audios released the VCD, DVD and Blu-ray of the film in mid 2017.

-Celebrities praised the movie, including actor Kamal Haasan.
 The film was screened at international festivals, including International Film Festival of India and International Film Festival of Kerala.